aaqeebpinjari/aaqeebpinjari/README.md

 ✔ 🔭 I’m currently working on **Griev_Ease**

-✔ 🌱 I’m currently learning **Fullstack Development and Data Structures and Algorithm.**
+✔ 🌱 Aspiring **Fullstack Development and Data Structures and Algorithm.**

 ✔ 👯 I’m looking to collaborate on **Open Source**